Skip to main content

 Aragi

-Traditional date spirit that was historically produced in Sudan.
-Note: Alcohol is prohibited in Sudan due to Islamic law.
+A date spirit historically distilled in Sudan.
+Note: alcohol is prohibited in Sudan under Islamic law.

 spirit40%